1977 Dallas Cowboys season

 The 1977 Dallas Cowboys season was their 18th in the National Football League (NFL).
 The club appeared twice on Monday Night Football.
 Rookie running back Tony Dorsett rushed for 1,007 yards and became the second member of the Cowboys (first since 1973) to have a 1,000-yard rushing season.
 Dallas scored 345 points, which ranked first in the NFC, while its defense only gave up 212 points.
 Dallas finished with a 12–2 record (tied with 1968 for the best record in the Landry era).
 The Cowboys made it to their fourth Super Bowl and beat the Denver Broncos to capture their second Super Bowl title.
 They were the first team from the NFC East Division to win two Super Bowls.
 Their record (including the postseason) remains the highest single-season winning percentage in franchise history.
 The Cowboys became the 4th team in NFL history to win two Super Bowls, joining the Packers, Dolphins, and Steelers.

 As in 1975, the Cowboys did not play this season on Thanksgiving, again replaced by the St. Louis Cardinals.
+As of 2025, this was the final season that the team did not play on the holiday.

 The 1977 Cowboys ranked #17 on the 100 greatest teams of all time presented by the NFL on its 100th anniversary.